 - Preventing data swamps, data shadow systems, spreadmarts

-Rick Sherman is the founder of Athena IT Solutions.
-Rick has 30 years of business intelligence (BI), data integration and data warehousing (DW) experience.
-He has worked on 100+ BI /DW projects and has also provided guidance through assessments and as an advisor.
-His work has spanned industries, source systems and technologies.
-Rick is an expert instructor and speaker at conferences, webinars and seminars.
-He teaches business and IT people BI/ DW concepts, design, architectures and project management through onsite and online courses.
+Rick Sherman is the founder of Athena IT Solutions and has 30 years of business intelligence (BI), data integration, and data warehousing (DW) experience.
+He has worked on 100+ BI/DW projects and has also provided guidance through assessments and as an advisor.
+His work has spanned industries, source systems, and technologies.
+Rick is an expert instructor and speaker at conferences, webinars, and seminars.
+He teaches business and IT people BI/DW concepts, design, architectures, and project management through onsite and online courses.
 He has taught BI courses for 10+ years at Northeastern University's Graduate School of Engineering.
 His book "Business Intelligence Guidebook - From Data Integration to Analytics" (Morgan Kaufmann 2014) is used by practitioners and as a graduate textbook.
 Rick has had 200+ articles published in industry publications.
 Rick also performs marketing and industry analysis for firms that create software for the BI industry.